zplat/Arch/README.md

 #

+* Partitions preset with Gparted through a live distro.
-* Uses btrfs with subvolumes on one partition.
+* Uses btrfs with subvolumes on one partition or seperate partition for home.
 * Grub boot loader with uefi.
+* Installs paru for AUR.

-* Installs with both pacman and paru (core).
+* Installs Window Managers RiverWM, SwayWM and AwesomeWM.